Why You Need an Email Sign Up Form & How To Easily Make Yours Appear in 10 Minutes.

 Do it to gather together people who are fascinated by the same kinds of things you are.

-Begin it to be of service to folks you imagine you’d like to have a Campari with in your virtual art/writing garden.
+Begin it to be of service to folks you imagine you’d like to drink Campari with in your virtual art/writing garden.

 See it as an act of techy self-love that will help you find your people.

 Yes, At First Your List Will Be Small

 Want to know a secret?

 Many creatives don’t begin to keep a list because they’re afraid no one will sign up.

 Yes, at first you will only have a handful of people, two of whom will be your best friend and your sister, or me if you let me know you have started your list.